-Deferred policy acquisition costs are member expense allowances (which include commissions) related to the costs incurred by members in acquiring the insurance policies the member subsequently cedes to the Newfoundland & Labrador RSP (see Note 3[h]).
+Deferred policy acquisition costs are member expense allowances (which include commissions) related to the costs incurred by members in acquiring the insurance policies that the member subsequently cedes to the Newfoundland and Labrador RSP (see Note 3[h]).
 The expenses are deferred in relation to the unexpired portion of policies in force, subject to a test of recoverability.
-Premium tax is not a deferrable expense for the purpose of the Newfoundland & Labrador RSP's financial statements because premium taxes are not included in these financial statements.
-Such taxes are assessed and paid by individual members on the basis of their direct written premiums, which include their share of the Newfoundland & Labrador RSP's premiums written.
+Premium tax is not a deferrable expense for the purpose of the Newfoundland and Labrador RSP's financial statements because premium taxes are not included in these financial statements.
+Such taxes are assessed and paid by individual members on the basis of their direct written premiums, which include their share of the Newfoundland and Labrador RSP's premiums written.

-A determination is made by the Newfoundland & Labrador RSP's Actuary (the "Actuary") on whether the unearned premium liabilities are sufficient to cover the unrecorded claims and the deferred policy acquisition costs that relate to the unexpired portion of the policies in force at fiscal year-end.
+A determination is made by the Newfoundland and Labrador RSP's Actuary (the "Actuary") on whether the unearned premium liabilities are sufficient to cover the unrecorded claims and the deferred policy acquisition costs that relate to the unexpired portion of the policies in force at fiscal year-end.
 Any identified premium deficiency is recognized as an expense in the statement of operations and as a reduction to the deferred policy acquisition costs, or as an increase in the previously recognized premium deficiency reserve, in the statement of financial position.
 A separate provision is established for the amount of the deficiency, if any, that exceeds the deferred policy acquisition costs.

-For the period from July 1, 2020 (commencement of operations) to October 31, 2020 (in thousands of Canadian dollars)
+For the year ended October 31, 2021 (in thousands of Canadian dollars)